 I STILL WANT TO GET MARRIED AND HAVE A WEDDING, WHAT DO I NEED TO KNOW?

-1.)
-As of November 2020, elopements and micro weddings (UP TO 30ppl MAX) may commence IF all 30 ppl are socially distanced, wearing a mask and 6 feet apart.
-Depending on the Phase your venue is in you may be able to have up to 100 people, however same rules apply: all guests are socially distanced, wearing a mask and 6 feet apart.
+WEDDING AT A VENUE: Depending on the county your venue is in you may be able to have up to 100 people inside or 150 people outside, however same rules apply: all guests are socially distanced, wearing a mask and 6 feet apart.

 1.)
 HAND WASHING STATIONS

 Give your guests peace of mind by adding hand sanitizing stations throughout your event.
 Some venues will provide hand sanitizing stations, however more than just a couple is encouraged.
 If you need to rent these, Bridgewood Event Rentals and The Party Place both offer stand alone stations for rent (Cost: $110).